thoughtbot/neat/README.md

 If, for some reason, you still think that `omega-reset` is the only way you want to go, check out Josh Fry's [omega-reset](http://joshfry.me/notes/omega-reset-for-bourbon-neat/).

+##### Why are the elements not properly aligned with the visual grid?

+The visual grid is built using CSS gradients whose stops might contain decimal values depending on the default settings of your grid.
+In order to render the gradient, browsers round the pixel values since they can't deal with pixel fractions.

+As a result the viusal grid might be few pixels off in some browsers.
+The result is also inconsistent across browsers.
+For best results, preview your website on Firefox as it renders closest to the expected outcome.

+At this point, writing an internal rounding mechanism is not high priority.

 ##### Framework X has this feature that Neat seems to be missing.
 Can you add it?